-The Masterbuilt Butterball Oil-Free Electric Turkey Fryer and Roaster ($129) uses radiant heat like the Char-Broil.
+The Masterbuilt Butterball Oil-Free Electric Turkey Fryer and Roaster uses radiant heat like the Char-Broil.
 However, it uses electricity rather than propane to heat things up.
-Again, many customers say this is more of a roaster than a fryer.
+Again, many owners say this is more of a roaster than a fryer.
 Amazon customer Casey D. Stutzman says, “If you are looking for that deep fried crispiness and look…this won’t give you that.”
 Amazon customer Ed says, “Did not taste like a deep fried turkey to me.
 However came out very juicy.”

 – The most often repeated advice is this: Turn the fire off before you lower the turkey.
 Once your oil comes up to temp, turn off the flame before s-l-o-w-l-y lowering the turkey into the pot.
 When the moist turkey hits the hot oil, it will bubble up angrily and messily, and you don’t want that to happen when the flame is on.
 All those fires you see on YouTube were likely caused by overflowing oil catching fire from the burner.

 – Do not leave your burner unattended.
 This process requires vigilance.
-Keep an eye on the clip-on thermometer to make sure the temperature never gets above 375 degrees at any point or you risk flash point.
+Keep an eye on the clip-on thermometer to make sure the temperature never gets above 375 degrees at any time, or you risk flash point.

 – You don’t need an elaborate recipe to make a fried turkey taste good, but you do need to have the right equipment.
 Aside from the equipment that we’ve recommended in this guide, you will also need: